'Obsessed' Wilder can KO Fury - Joshua

 Last updated on .From the section Boxing

-Anthony Joshua is backing Deontay Wilder to knock out Tyson Fury in their trilogy fight.
+Anthony Joshua is backing Deontay Wilder to knock out WBC champion Tyson Fury in their trilogy fight on 9 October.

-Wilder seeks revenge over WBC champion Fury in Las Vegas on October 9, with three-belt world champion Joshua fighting this Saturday against Oleksandr Usyk.

-Joshua is hopeful of fighting the winner in an undisputed bout and believes Wilder is "obsessed" with overturning his own knockout loss to Fury in February 2020.
+Joshua, who wants to fight the winner in an undisputed bout, believes Wilder can avenge his 2020 knockout by Fury.

 When asked who he thought would win, Joshua said: "If I had to, I don't know.
 I'm not too bothered.

-"Look, because you've asked the question, let's go with Wilder because he seems obsessed, like he really wants it.
+"Because you've asked the question, let's go with Wilder because he seems obsessed, like he really wants it."

+Three-belt world champion Joshua, who fights on Saturday against Oleksandr Usyk, said that Wilder seems "really focused on the task ahead".

-"He seems really focused on the task ahead, so, you know, a focused man is a dangerous man and he's focused.
+And the 31-year-old added: "A focused man is a dangerous man, and he's focused.

 "Wilder might get the decision.
 Actually, no... it has to be a knockout.
 One of them will knock the other out."

-Joshua, 31, has had his sights on becoming undisputed heavyweight champion ever since adding the WBO title to his WBA (Super) and IBF belts.
+Joshua has had his sights on becoming undisputed world heavyweight champion ever since adding the WBO title to his WBA (Super) and IBF belts.

-The Watford fighter was close to signing a contract with Fury this summer before an independent arbitrator ordered the 'Gypsy King' to fight Wilder instead.
+The Watford fighter was close to signing a contract with Fury this summer before an independent arbitrator ordered the 'Gypsy King' to fight American Wilder instead.

 While British fans are desperate to see Fury and Joshua meet in the ring, Joshua insisted he was happy to fight either heavyweight.

-"I've got a rematch clause if the worse happens.
+"I've got a rematch clause [against Usyk] if the worst happens.
 I'm not too sure of Fury's situation, so I lose I'm fighting Usyk again," he said.

 "The undisputed gets put on hold.
 If I win, I'll fight either one of them.
 If Fury wins, I'll fight Fury.